sassoftware/devsascom-rest-api-samples/DecisionManagement/viya35/modelPublish_viya35.md

-# Model Publish API
+# Model Publish API for SAS Viya 3.5
-The Model Publish API provides support for publishing objects to CAS, Hadoop, Private Docker, SAS Micro Analytic Service, or Teradata, as well as container destinations such as Amazon Web Services (AWS), Azure, and Private Docker.
+The Model Publish API provides support for publishing objects to CAS, Hadoop, Private Docker, SAS Micro Analytic Service, or Teradata, as well as container destinations such as Amazon Web Services (AWS), and Private Docker.

 Here are the functions that this API provides: